-Captain’s Log, Entry 8209.1—Above all, business case credibility comes from built-in self-evident validity.
-The case itself must deliver the means to judge the quality and magnitude of the results.
+Captain’s Log, Entry 7659.1—Will your audience believe your business case?
+Above all, business case credibility comes from built-in transparency and self-evident validity.
+They will believe your business case if the case itself delivers the means to judge the quality and magnitude of the results.
 You cannot always count on ROI templates, tools, methods, and business case consultants to put a high priority on building that ability into the case.

 The business case was successful!
 My proposal was funded!